Index

 Unused tracks should be excluded from a play list (or placed at end of a list))

-Although this is a kind of external synchronization, it is possible to start, stop and locate iTunes from this application.
+Although this is a kind of external synchronization, it is possible to start, stop and locate Music app (or iTunes) from this application.

-When iTunes starts up, it automatically loads user created play list last used.
+When Music / iTunes starts up, it automatically loads user created play list last used.

 To make audio CD is played automatically, scripting is required, such as AppleScript.

-The script shown below does this (or download here (Load Audio CD.app.zip)).
+The script shown below does this (for iTunes) (or download here (Load Audio CD.app.zip)).

 tell application "iTunes"